Strawberry-Software-Industries/SecureCloud/README.md

 | OpenBSD | Any | Yes |

 ## Long-Term Support
 We offer Long-Term Support (LTS) for consumers.
-The Current Version is v1.1.*
+The Current Version is v1.3.*
 LTS support is free for all SecureCloud users.

 ## The support of any SecureCloud version
 The current non-LTS version of SecureCloud has support until a new non-LTS version of SecureCloud is released.
 From then on the version has only 7 days of support.
 **Example:**
-Current LTS version: v1.1.*
+Current LTS version: v1.3.*
-Current Non-LTS version: v1.0
+Current Non-LTS version: v1.2
-When version 1.2 is released, version 1.0 has only 7 days of support.
+When version 1.4 is released, version 1.2 has only 7 days of support.
 After the 7 days the version is in EoL status (End of Life) and does not get any security updates.
 In addition, we do not provide further support for the version.
-(Via Discord or GitHub)
+(Via Discord or GitHub).
+**For LTS versions:**
+Each LTS version has support until a new LTS version comes out.
+From then on the version has only 7 days of support.

 ## Version history
 | Version | Status |  Release | End of Life| Notes